GeomScale/volesti/paper.md

 [@Emiris:2014; @Cousins:2015; @Chalkis_volume:2023; @Kook:2022];
 however several existing published methods are available as part of propertiary packages (MATLAB) [@Cousins:2015; @Kook:2022].

-Our open-source package -- volesti -- offers all of the aforementioned functionality, together with the support of sampling from general log-concave densities @Chalkis_hmc:2023, and uniform sampling from spectrahedra @Chalkis_spectra:2022.
+Our open-source package -- `volesti` -- offers all of the aforementioned functionality, together with the support of sampling from general log-concave densities [@Chalkis_hmc:2023], and uniform sampling from spectrahedra [@Chalkis_spectra:2022].

-Our implementation supports:
+Our implementation:
-1. support various sampling techniques based on geometric walks, roughly speaking these are a continuous version of MCMC algorithms, such as Billard walk, Hamiltonian walk and others,
+1. supports various sampling techniques based on geometric walks; roughly speaking these are a continuous version of MCMC algorithms, such as Billard walk, Hamiltonian walk and others,
-2. give the user the ability to sample from  various distributions, like uniform, exponential, Gaussian, and general log-concave densities,
+2. gives the user the ability to sample from  various distributions, like uniform, exponential, Gaussian, and general log-concave densities,
 3. allows to consider the distributions constrained in various convex domains, such as hypercubes, zonotopes, general polytopes (defined either as a set of linear inequalities or as a convex hull of a pointset), spectrahedra (feasible sets of semidefinite programs), and,
 4. can perform volume computations, integration, and solve problems from real life applications in very high dimensions.